-Toffoli leads LA Kings' 5-1 rout of VancouverLos Angeles Kings center Tyler Toffoli, left, celebrates his goal with defenseman Drew Doughty during the first period of an NHL hockey game against the Vancouver Canucks, Saturday, Nov.
+Toffoli leads LA Kings' 5-1 rout of VancouverLos Angeles Kings center Jordan Nolan, right, falls with Vancouver Canucks defenseman Dan Hamhuis during the first period of an NHL hockey game, Saturday, Nov.
 9, 2013, in Los Angeles.
 (AP Photo/Mark J. Terrill)

 LOS ANGELES (AP) -- Tyler Toffoli and Linden Vey spent the first month of the season as highly successful linemates in the minors.
 Now that they're roommates with the Los Angeles Kings, they're still making good things happen together.